-"Astronomical autumn" begins with the autumnal equinox and ends with the winter solstice.
-In the Northern Hemisphere, that is from around September 22 to about December 22, though it varies from year to year.
+The autumnal equinox is the beginning of "astronomical autumn," which ends with the start of winter.
+In the Northern Hemisphere, that is from around Sept.
+23 to about Dec.
+21, though it varies from year to year, according to the MET Office.
 In the Southern Hemisphere, the season runs from about March 20 to June 21.
-Some cultures, however, consider the equinox to be the midpoint of the season.

 Why do leaves change color?

-In response to chilly temperatures and fewer daylight hours, leaves stop producing green-tinted chlorophyll, which allows them to capture sunlight and make energy.
+In response to chilly temperatures and the changes in daylight, leaves stop producing green-tinted chlorophyll, which allows them to capture sunlight and make energy.
 Because chlorophyll is sensitive to the cold, certain weather conditions like early frosts will turn off production more quickly.

 Meanwhile, orange and yellow pigments called carotenoids – also found in orange carrots – shine through the leaves' washed out green.
-The red color in some leaves comes from anthocyanins, which unlike carotenoids, are only produced in the fall.
+The red color in some leaves comes from anthocyanins, which unlike carotenoids, are only produced in the fall, according to the State University of New York College of Environment.
 They also give color to strawberries, red apples, and plums.
-[Image Gallery: A Rainbow of Fall Leaves]

 Autumn is generally regarded as the end of the growing season.
 Also known as the harvest season, autumn ushers in a time of celebration for many farming cultures when they gathered in their crops.